mesloubi2021/yankee/Readme.md

   note: Initial release.
 ```

-When you call `yankee`, we’ll determine what version number comes next and update the file accordingly: replace `master` with the new version and add a `date` property with the current day.
+When you call `yankee`, we’ll determine what version number comes next and update the file accordingly.
+We’ll replace `master:` with the new version and add a `date:` property with the current day right below that.

 If the `master:` object contains the key `breaking changes:`, we’ll make it a major release (X.y.z).
 If it contains the key `new features:`, we’ll make a minor bump (x.Y.z).
 Otherwise, make sure your `master:` changelog has the key `fixed bugs:` – we’ll release it as a patch (x.y.Z).